Setting up a WireGuard server on OpenWRT

 Sometimes it can be useful to be able to connect back to your home network to access some internal resources.
 I’ll share how I set up a WireGuard server on OpenWRT.

-First install some WireGuard packages.
+Let's hop on to OpenWRT.
+First, install some WireGuard packages.

 $ opkg update $ opkg install kmod-wireguard luci-app-wireguard luci-proto-wireguard wireguard wireguard-tools